telstra/MessagingAPI-SDK-python/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api-v3#operation/updateMessageById>.

-The function `telstra.messaging.v3.message.update` can be used to update a message.
+The function `telstra.messaging.message.update` can be used to update a message.
 It takes the following arguments:

 - `to`: The destination address, expected to be a phone number of the form